The Mombasa Marine National Park and Reserve is a marine park and national reserve located in Mombasa, Kenya.

 Our plan was to visit the Mombasa Marine Park and Reserve and then drive on to Malindi, where we would spend the night.

 We didn’t stay long.
-After exchanging a few pleasantries, we were back in the van and once more on our way to Mombasa Marine Park.
+After exchanging a few pleasantries, we were back in the van and back on our way to Mombasa Marine Park.

 A few kashata bars later, we were on the ferry and crossing to the other side.

-We didn’t have any business on Mombasa Island itself (I just found out that Mombasa is an island so I had to throw that in here somewhere! 🙂 ), so we simply drove through, crossing New Nyali Bridge, on to Mombasa’s North Coast.
+We didn’t have any business on Mombasa Island itself, so we simply drove through, crossing New Nyali Bridge, on to Mombasa’s North Coast.

 Our first stop on the North Coast was the recently renovated Nyali Mall, now called City Mall.